 “With Morgan Stanley stock languishing at about 50 percent of tangible book value, and down more than 50 percent over the past three years, we think management needs to potentially embark upon a more aggressive strategic plan in an effort to create value for shareholders,” Najarian wrote.

-Najarian estimated that Morgan Stanley had about $500 billion of risk-weighted assets (MS) at the end of the second quarter, with the fixed-income trading business accounting for $305 billion.
+Najarian estimated that Morgan Stanley had about $500 billion of risk-weighted assets (MS:US) at the end of the second quarter, with the fixed-income trading business accounting for $305 billion.
 Morgan Stanley hasn’t provided its risk-weighted assets under Basel III rules, saying only that its Tier 1 common ratio was just below 8.5 percent.

 The firm probably would incur about $3 billion of pretax losses from reducing assets at a quicker pace, as it would be forced to sell some positions at below-market prices, Najarian said.
 The cuts would allow the bank to repurchase $12 billion in stock from 2013 through 2015, enough to reduce outstanding shares by at least 25 percent, he wrote.